tosdr/tosback-versions/Facebook/Terms of Service.md

     1. You may not use our Products to do or share anything:

-        *   That violates these Terms, our [Community Standards](https://www.facebook.com/communitystandards), and other terms and policies that apply to your use of Facebook.
+        *   That breaches these Terms, our [Community Standards](https://www.facebook.com/communitystandards), and [other terms and policies](#other-terms-policies) that apply to your use of Facebook.

         *   That is unlawful, misleading, discriminatory or fraudulent.

-        *   That infringes or violates someone else's rights, including their intellectual property rights.
+        *   That infringes or breaches someone else's rights, including their intellectual property rights.

     2. You may not upload viruses or malicious code or do anything that could disable, overburden, or impair the proper working or appearance of our Products.

     3. You may not access or collect data from our Products using automated means (without our prior permission) or attempt to access data you do not have permission to access.

-    We can remove or restrict access to content that is in violation of these provisions.
+    We can remove or block content that is in breach of these provisions.

-    If we remove content that you have shared in violation of our Community Standards, we’ll let you know and explain any options you have to request another review, unless you seriously or repeatedly violate these Terms or if doing so may expose us or others to legal liability; harm our community of users; compromise or interfere with the integrity or operation of any of our services, systems or Products; where we are restricted due to technical limitations; or where we are prohibited from doing so for legal reasons.
+    If we remove content that you have shared for violation of our Community Standards we’ll let you know and explain any options you have to request another review, unless you seriously or repeatedly violate these Terms or if doing so may expose us or others to legal liability; harm our community of users; compromise or interfere with the integrity or operation of any of our services, systems or Products; where we are restricted due to technical limitations; or where we are prohibited from doing so for legal reasons.

-    To help support our community, we encourage you to [report](https://www.facebook.com/help/181495968648557?ref=tos) content or conduct that you believe violates your rights (including [intellectual property rights](https://www.facebook.com/help/intellectual_property?ref=tos)) or our terms and policies.
+    To help support our community, we encourage you to [report content](https://www.facebook.com/help/181495968648557?ref=tos) or conduct that you believe breaches your rights (including [intellectual property rights](https://www.facebook.com/help/intellectual_property?ref=tos)) or our terms and policies.

     We also can remove or restrict access to your content, services or information if we determine that doing so is reasonably necessary to avoid or mitigate adverse legal or regulatory impacts to Facebook.